aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/getter_setter_vs_instance_variables.md

 p bill.account_number
 ```

-Also to prevent the instance variable value from being altered through a destructive method call.
+Data protection: also to prevent the instance variable value from being altered through a destructive method call.

 ```ruby
 class Student